 Use of the BRCAPRO model for assessment of the likelihood of having a germline BRCA1/BRCA2 mutation may underestimate the risk of mutations, according to a study

 Reductions seen in locoregional recurrence, overall recurrence, and breast cancer mortality when radiotherapy is employed after mastectomy and axillary dissection.

 Breast cancer patients receiving radiotherapy showed decreased fatigue as a result of cognitive behavioral therapy plus hypnosis, according to a new study.

 A team of stakeholders has detailed research priorities necessary to address gaps in knowledge about early breast tumors in women.

 Massimo Cristofanilli, MD, talks about why the updated ASCO/CAP guidelines should support the use of mRNA and DNA microarray assays.

 For women with breast cancer, incorporating yoga into radiotherapy is associated with a lasting improvement in quality of life.

-A panel of 55 genes, almost all of which are impacted by the loss of a particular protein, appears to predict if breast cancer will become invasive, leading to poorer survival, according to new research.
+A panel of 55 genes, almost all of which are impacted by the loss of a particular protein, appears to predict if breast cancer will become invasive.

 A new study shows that targeting a particular nuclear protein may provide an effective approach for treating triple-negative breast cancer.